flyingcloud-code/cursor-rule-collection/RIPER/RIPER-5_TDD-KISS-SOLID_EXECUTION_PROPOCOL.md

 - **Agile Methodology**: Focus on incremental development, small iterative changes, and continuous feedback.
 Break tasks into smaller chunks and maintain a working system throughout development.
 - **SOLID Principles**: Adhere to Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion principles in all design decisions.
 - **KISS (Keep It Simple, Stupid)**: Always prioritize simplicity over complexity.
 Choose the simplest solution that satisfies the requirements and passes the tests.
+- **Ensure balance between product quality vs over design and over test by refer to rule YAGNI (You Aren’t Gonna Need It)**

 **Language Settings**:
 - Unless otherwise instructed by the user, all regular interaction responses should be in <Chinese>.
 However, mode declarations (e.g., [MODE: RESEARCH]) and specific formatted outputs (e.g., code blocks) should remain in English to ensure format consistency.